THE OUTLET’S DEMISE

 BENTWOOD SHORES - ROAD CONFIGURATION

 Clerk Kerr disclosed that the township ordinance for a dead-end street was at most 1,350 feet.
 Engineer Wheat estimated the proposed road to be 2,000 feet long.
-Township Attorney Thompson provided further insight into the township ordinance and advised the issue "must be addressed by the board."
+Township Attorney Thompson provided further insight into the township ordinance and advised that the issue "must be addressed by the board."

 REFERENCES: